 You shall perform appropriate investigations and forensics and share the results with the incident coordinator.

-You shall aim at preserving the privacy of involved participants and identities, and ensure that information shared with you is not publicly archived or published at your end without prior agreement from both the sender and the incident coordinator appointed by the Grid for each incident.
-Public disclosure of information regarding security events should be handled through the site Public Relations contacts.
+You shall aim at preserving the privacy of involved participants and identities, and ensure that information shared with you is not publicly archived or published at your end without prior agreement from both the sender and the incident coordinator appointed by the e-Infrastructure for each incident.
+Public disclosure of information regarding security events should be handled through the Resource Centre Public Relations contacts.

+References